NCAR/icar/README_YSU_IMPL.txt

 - Include the update and calculation of the dimenensionless bulk transfer coefficients for heat (momentum and moisture secondary since they do not seem to be needed by YSU). !!!
 DONE !!!
-- Include update and calculation of ustar from similarity function (already existing in time_step.f90 but not yet used)
+- Include update and calculation of ustar from similarity function (already existing in time_step.f90 but not yet used) !!!
+DONE !!!
 - Include update of thvg using equation from Hong et al. 2006 (a bit difficult since I do not have the virtual heat flux from the surface), might not be crucial if I use a different approach e.g. using th near the ground.